sonic-net/SONiC/doc/pmon/pmon-sensormon.md

 If the sensor device readings cross the minor/major/critical thresholds, syslogs will be generated to indicate to the operator about the alarm condition.
 If the sensor reports normal data in a subsequent poll, another syslog will be generated to indicate that the fault condition is cleared.

-CLIs are provided to display the sensor devices, their current measurements, threshold values and if they are reporting an alarm.
+CLIs are provided to display the sensor devices, their measurements, threshold values and if they are reporting an alarm.

 Platform APIs will provide